 #5 Don't Rely On Get Quick Rich Schemes

-Although some of our short cuts gave us quick easy money, in the end, they cost us both financially and emotionally.
+Although some of our short cuts gave us quick, easy money, in the end, they cost us both financially and emotionally.
 Be hesitant following people who claim great fortune with minimal work.
-Look towards businesses and employment that promise steady income with small steady gains over a long period of time.
+Look towards businesses and employment that promise steady income with small, steady gains over a long time.

 "Honor the Lord with your wealth and with the firstfruits of all your produce; then your barns will be filled with plenty, and your vats will be bursting with wine."— Proverbs 3:9-10

-This is not a command to make the churches rich, but rather to help the needy.
+Tithing is not a command to make the churches rich, but rather to help the needy.
 A true church will not be using this money to make itself richer, but rather to help those in the community and grow the church as a community.
-If you feel your church is using the funds inappropriately, you may need to talk to the pastor where the money is going or find a church that aligns with your financial priorities.
-Churches often provide a financial statement that the congregation has access to.
-This will even have your pastors wages on it.
-This will give you insight as to how the tithe is being spent.
+If you feel your church is misusing the funds, you may need to talk to the pastor where the money is going or find a church that aligns with your financial priorities.
+Churches often provide a financial statement that the congregation has access to, which will even have your pastor's wages on it.
+The financial statement will give you insight as to how the tithe is spent.

 "Pay to all what is owed to them: taxes to whom taxes are owed, revenue to whom revenue is owed, respect to whom respect is owed, honor to whom honor is owed."— Romans 13:7

 One of the hardest things at the end of the year, especially as business owners, is visually seeing what cut of your income goes towards taxes.
 Remember, though, it was never your money - it is God's.